 The key here is to keep things simple instead of complicating it.

 Sure, you had a lot of interesting ideas, which is great, but you should have developed the strongest approaches rather than try to infuse them with a kind of Frankenstein logo.

 3: Poor Colour Choices

-Of course, logos can be very colourful and vibrant as it’s one way to catch the eye and form a memorable brand image, but not every colour goes with each other.
+Of course, logos can be very colourful and vibrant as it is one way to catch the eye and form a memorable brand image, but not every colour goes with each other.

-It does not matter if you’re designing a logo for a company that sells rainbows to Disney, working in the simplest form is essential for a logo’s timelessness and adaptability.
+It does not matter if you are creating a logo for a company that sells rainbows to Disney, working in the simplest form is essential for a logo’s timelessness and adaptability.

 It seems like an obvious point to make, but think about what the colour means from a conceptual background before assigning to the messages you are trying to portray.

 Start in black and white, only adding limited colours that both complement and make sense if required for the design.

 Believe it or not, many designers make very fundamental, and critical mistakes when it comes to typeface and lettering used in their logo designs.

 Typography is one of the most important aspects when it comes to logos, and choosing appropriate fonts is part of the process.